Infinity242/KickViewBot/README.md

 # NEW UPDATE!
 Hello everyone, it seems so crazy that I have been working on this project for two years!
 Since its release, we have made huge improvements.
-It is now fully server-sided & offers a lot more than just Viewbotting!
+It is now fully server-sided & we offer Viewbotting, Followbots, Ai Chatbots, Normal Chatbots, Pollbots, Clip Viewbots & More!
+Everything is VERY cheap and can either be bought through one of our plans or bought individually!

 Website: https://kvb.gg <br>
 Discord: https://discord.gg/kvb